Rohijit-Sinha/GCP-Professional-Data-Engineer-Prep/Notes/Cloud Storage/notes.md

 ###  Object Lifecycle Management
-To support common use cases like setting a Time to Live (TTL) for objects, retaining noncurrent versions of objects, or "downgrading" storage classes of objects to help manage costs, Cloud Storage offers the Object Lifecycle Management feature.
+To support common use cases like **setting a Time to Live** (TTL) for objects, **retaining noncurrent versions of objects**, or **"downgrading" storage classes** of objects to help manage costs, Cloud Storage offers the Object Lifecycle Management feature.

 In order to use Object Lifecycle Management, you define a lifecycle configuration, which must be set on a bucket.
 The configuration contains a set of rules which apply to current and future objects in the bucket.